 Contesting a Will in Oakland, CA

-In California, contesting a will means filing suit to invalidate the document.
+In California, contesting a will means filing a suit to invalidate the

-A common reason for doing so is that heirs believe the will does not represent
+document.
+A common reason for doing so is that heirs believe the will

-will.
-Third parties, who are not involved in the probate process as either
+the will.
+Third parties, who are not involved in the probate process as

 If the will is thrown out, the intestacy laws of California come into play

 as if there was never a will at all.
 Under the intestacy laws, a spouse or child will be a beneficiary-this

 gives them standing.
 Others may also have the standing to challenge a

 will, and your attorney can advise you about your particular circumstances.

 The second complication arises when a will has a "no contest"